codemagic-ci-cd/codemagic-docs/content/flutter-configuration/dependency-caching.md

 2. Check the **Enable dependency caching** option.
 By default, caching is disabled.
 3. Enter the path(s) to the dependencies to be cached and click **Add**.
 Note that you can delete added paths anytime.

+## Cache usage limits

+Currently, there is no caching limit in size, however, exceeding 1GB cache size might cause performance issues.
+It means that installing dependencies with no caches could be faster than recovering or updating cached data.

 ## Removing cached dependencies

 In order to clear the collected cache, navigate to the **Dependency caching** section in app settings and click **Clear cache**.
 During the next build, dependencies will be downloaded afresh.